hirosystems/docs/docs/get-started/running-testnet-node.md

 the ports discussed in this section.
 The details of network and firewall configuration are highly specific to your machine and network, so a detailed example isn't provided.

-You must open the following ports on the host machine:
+You can open the following ports on the host machine:

 Ingress: